 The Hunting Ground: J. Robert Janes: 9781480400733: Amazon.com: Books

 -BELLRINGER, Kirkus Reviews, 29 May 2012.Click here to read full interview.

 -The Rap Sheet, 30 May 2012, has an outstanding interview.
 Click here to read full interview.

--The recent quarterly of The Mystery Readers Journal has my France on Berlin Time.
+-The Spring 2012 quarterly of The Mystery Readers Journal has my France on Berlin Time.

 - BELLRINGER, Globe and Mail review, 20 June 2012.
 Click here to read review.

 A review by Robin Walz, University of Alaska Southeast.